 Step 3: Assemble the Paratha

 - Take a lemon-sized piece of dough.
 Dip it in wheat flour.
 Shape it like a patty.
 Roll to form a disc of about a 3-inch diameter.

 - Place about 1 1/2 teaspoon stuffing in the center.
 Bring the edges of the disc together and seal the top.
 Gently press it along with the filling.
 Roll it while coating with the wheat flour and get a disc with a 5-inch diameter.

 - Heat a griddle.
 Place the disc on it.
 Gently press it evenly with a spatula.
 Add a few drops of ghee or oil on the top.
 Evenly spread it.
 Flip the disc once the bottom side gets golden brown spots.

 - Add a few drops of ghee or oil to the upper side.
 Cook until both the sides get golden brown.

-- Remove, place on a serving plate.
-Repeat the same with the remaining dough and the filling.
+- Remove and place on a serving plate.
+Repeat the same process with the remaining dough and the filling.

 - Serve with raita, curd, or pickle.
 Enjoy!

 |Protein 5 g||10%|